Occupational Therapy

 Individuals with sensory integrative dysfunction can have difficulties with over-responsivity (over-reactive), under-responsivity (under-reactive), and/or may experience planning difficulties (getting the idea of what they need to do, getting their body into proper position, and then using their body to do the task effectively).

-Sensory integration is a complex neurological process that all children and adults experience on a continual basis throughout the lifespan.
-Some individuals have excellent sensory integration and processing, some have problems in only a few areas, and some others have much broader difficulties that cover a wide range of activities and occupations.
-Sensory integration is a continuum and each individual person processes sensation in his/her own unique way.
-However, if an individual has a hard time processing some or all of the sensations that come into the body, there is a very good chance that performance in daily tasks and activities will be negatively impacted or limited.
+Sensory integration is a complex neurological process that all children and adults experience continually throughout their lifespan.
+Some individuals have excellent sensory integration and processing, some have problems in only a few areas, and others have much broader difficulties covering a wide range of activities and occupations.
+Sensory integration is a continuum and each person processes sensation in his/her unique way.
+If an individual has challenges processing some or all of the sensations that come into their body, performance in daily tasks and activities will be negatively impacted or limited.
 It can be said that these individuals have a form of sensory integration dysfunction; occupational therapy can help!